TIPS AND TRICKS

 1. Every cable car that departs from the Cable Car Turntable leaves 80% full.
 It picks up 5 people from the first + 5 more people from the second stop of the cable car line!
 If there is a big queue on the cable car turnaround go to one of the first stops of the cable car line to hop on.

 Note: If the cable car is full you can not choose your seat and sometimes they will not even stop.
 It’s risky.

 2. Catch the cable car after 6:30 p.m.
 Usually, there is no one waiting at the cable car turnaround at this time and you can choose the best seats on the cable car!
 At this time you’ll also get the best views!
 The sun is setting down and it’s time for taking great photos!

-Tip: The price for Single Ride is $7, but if you buy the tickets online through the MUNI Mobile app you can have it for 90 minutes!
-After you buy it on the app you have to press “Activate” to start using your ticket.
+Tip: Do not buy the Cable Car ticket right from the conductor.
+The price for Single Ride is $8, but if you buy the tickets online through the MUNI Mobile app you can have it for 90 minutes!
+Download the MUNI Mobile app from your smartphone (Android or IOS) After you buy the ticket through the app you have to press “Activate” to start using your ticket.
 The Single Ride Cable Car ticket lasts for 90 minutes.
 This means that you can take one cable car line, hop off, take few photos and then take another cable car before your 90 minutes are out.
 This way you pay for one ticket, but you can have multiple rides for that time.

 This doesn’t happen if you buy it cash on the cable car.

 Tip 2: If you are planning on using the MUNI Day Pass: The regular 24h Day Pass is $5, but the cable car is not included.
 For additional $8 you will get the cable car included for 24h.
 So instead of giving the money in cash to the Cable Car Conductor, you may use the same amount for a whole day!